pfvernon2/OSCine/README.md

 ### Server usage

-* OSCServerUDP/OSCServerTCP & OSCServerDelegate
+* OSCServerUDP/OSCServerTCP & OSCNetworkServerDelegate
 * OSCMethod
 * OSCMessage
 * OSCDataType Implementations

 If you are building an OSC server.
 You should expect to interact primarly with with one or both of the `OSCServerUDP` and `OSCServerTCP` classes.
-Additionally both of these classes depend upon the `OSCServerDelegate` class for reporting network connection state change information back to the class managing the server.
+Additionally both of these classes depend upon the `OSCNetworkServerDelegate` class for reporting network connection state change information back to the class managing the server.

 To begin receiving messages one would typically call  `server.listen()` with a specific port and/or the name for your Bonjour service.
 Note that if you are using Bonjour for your client connection discovery it is advised *not* to specify a specific port.
 If you do not specify a port the network stack will assign a port randomly and Bonjour will advertise said port for you.
 In general it is best to not specify specific ports if possible as it adds complexity to your server setup and error handling.